-5.1.6 Sumitomo
+5.1.6 Sumitomo SHI FW (SFW)

-In the first iteration, the Sumitomo pilot will contain no new components.
-However, the project will deliver an investigation of acoustic condition monitoring that, if successful, will provide a new component to the raw data layer.
+In the first iteration, the SFW pilot will contain no new components.
+However, the project has delivered an investigation of acoustic condition monitoring with the aim of providing a new component to the raw data layer.

-The objective of the study is to determine whether active and/or passive acoustic sensing methods can be used to detect the buildup of fouling on the primary heat exchangers in Sumitomo's boilers.
-The investigation will initially be performed in SINTEFs lab facilities, using sample piping from Sumitomo.
-In a possible second phase, a system will be installed in the pilot plant and monitored over a campaign period of several months.
-This work is described in greater detail in Section 5.2.
+The objective of the study was to determine whether active and/or passive acoustic sensing methods could detect the buildup of fouling on the primary heat exchangers in SFW's boilers.
+Initial investigations were performed in SINTEFs lab facilities, using sample piping from SFW.
+This was followed by a 6-month test deployment at the pilot plant, with regular off-line data transfer and analysis.